 I usually blog at Red Ted Art and Life At The Zoo.
 Over on Red Ted Art, we have been making guitars.
 Which, of course, have a fabulous Science element to them: Acoustics!
 What is sound, and how does it work?

 What is sound?

 Let’s recap: Sound is Energy.
 An energy that is caused by something moving backwards and forward – like the vibration on a guitar’s string.

 For Science Sparks, we explored what happened to sound in different environments – have you ever been in a room with nothing in it?
 Does it sound echo-y?
 What is going on?

-A smooth flat surface – such a brick, metal or wood, reflects sound – it makes it bounce and come back straight at us.
+A smooth flat surface – such as brick, metal or wood, reflects sound – it makes it bounce and come back straight at us.
 Making it often sound louder (as we have lots of sound waves heading our way) and sometimes echo-y (depending on how large the room is and how long it takes for the sound to “come back to us”).
-This doesn’t happen in a room that has a sofa, carpet and curtains – the soft furnishings are absorbing the sound.
+This doesn’t happen in a room that has a sofa, carpet and curtains – the soft furnishings absorb the sound.

 We can test this with our toy guitar!

 We did three things and guessed what the sound would be like: